KNOMA-LAB/dc2exif/README.md

 ## Usage

-This program is still in its infancy.
-The expected usage is:

-    # Convert metadata from `dc.xml` to EXIF in `picture.jpeg` according to the
+The command to convert metadata present in `dc.xml` to EXIF in `picture.jpeg` according to the rules in `config.json` is:
-    # rules in `config.json`.

     dc2exif -c config.json --dublin-core dc.xml -i picture.jpeg

 We expect to provide an `exif2dc` someday.

 ## config.json

-Te config file is a list of JSON objects with parameters `element`, `qualifier`, `language` and `to`.
+Te config file is a list of JSON objects with parameters `element`, `qualifier` and `to`.
 The first three are used to identify which Dublin Core values to save into the `to` Exif tag of the image.

     [
       {